Send a Tweet from your Medium One Account

-This tutorial will show you how to send tweets from your Medium One Sandbox account.
-We will create a twitter accounts for your Medium One account and send a daily tweet such as the current weather.
+This tutorial will show you how to send tweets from your Medium One account.

 Here’s what you need to get started:

-If you don’t have a twitter account, create one with your name as your username.
+If you don’t have a twitter account, create one on www.twitter.com.

 Step 2.
-Link your twitter account to your Medium One account.
+Link your Twitter Account to Medium One

 In the left-hand menu, select External APIs, then click on Add New Service Key.

 “Connect an External Service” will display.
-Select Service, then twitter from the pulldown window.
+Select Service, then Twitter from the dropdown menu.

-Once authorized, your Medium One Sandbox account will acknowledge that it is linked to your twitter account.
+Once authorized, your Medium One account will acknowledge that it is linked to your twitter account.

 If you do not have any users in your Medium One sandbox, then create at least one.
 Go to Manage Users (left-hand menu) and click Add New User.
-We will create a fictitious User1 and Save.
+Create a user and save.

 Select Tags & Triggers

-Double click on Daily and select User1, set Schedule to 12:00pm, set Timezone to America/Los Angeles.
+Double click on Daily and select your user, set Schedule to 12:00pm, and set Timezone to your time zone.
 Click Save.